Thursday's top deals include a solar power bank for just $13

 Do Polaroid cameras have a place in today's world?
 I'm specifically referring to the ones that instantly spit out a print that develops before your eyes.
 (Anyone under the age of 30: Ask your parents.)

 Whether you're feeling nostalgic or you find such cameras genuinely useful, Best Buy's deal is a good one.
-The OneStep 2 normally sells for $90; you can snag the Summer Blue version for $30 less.
+The OneStep 2 normally sells for $90.
+And while the discount was $30 just a few days ago, you can still snag the Summer Blue version for $20 off.
 Read the Polaroid OneStep2 preview.

-I like when I can get premium name-brand stuff for about the same price as cheap no-brand stuff.
-Case in point: Cuisinart's cast-iron Chicken Fryer 12-inch skillet, literally half off today at Woot.
-Available in multiple colors (nice if you don't especially like the usual cast-iron black), it comes with a lid -- something you don't often see with skillets -- and a little spout for easier pouring.

-Take good care of it and this thing should last you a lifetime.

 I've been using a fancy-brand touchless soap dispenser for the last couple months, and I really like it.
-This one is considerably less expensive -- just $15 with promo code NZLQO6QQ.
-(You can also get the blue version for $2 more, same code).
+This one is considerably less expensive -- just $12 when you apply the coupon on the product page and add the promo code NZLQO6QQ at checkout.

 But how does it compare?
 I've had only a day for testing, but so far, so good.
 The setup instructions aren't great (I'm embarrassed by how long it took me to get the battery compartment open), but I did learn this great trick: You don't have to buy foaming soap.
 You can use regular hand soap mixed with the proper ratio of water.
 (I went with 1:5.
 Result: Perfect foam.
 Your mileage may vary.)

-Note: This article was originally published as Thursday's top deals on, you guessed it, Thursday.
-It has been updated for the weekend with the latest version of these deals.
-Expired deals have been removed.